"If it has a Fan on it --- it

 Alternator Protection.
 Guards against

-situations that could over utilize your alternator and cause it to fail.
+situations that could over work your alternator and cause it to fail.

 One side effect of automatic current limited PWMís is that they give the